pingcap/docs/dm/dm-open-api.md

 ## Get the migration rules of a replication task

-This API is a synchronous interface and a successful request returns a list of the migrate rules of this task.
+This API is a synchronous interface and a successful request returns a list of the migration rules of this task.

 ### Request URI